Tulle wedding decorations can make your wedding unique and memorable.

 Stairway banisters and altar railings can also be wound with the fabric.

 Another decorating tip is to drape the doors and windows in the church with the tulle.
-By adding small white lights or ivy to the draped material you can add a more dramatic effect to your decorations.
+You can also add small white lights or ivy to the draped material for a more dramatic effect to your decorations.

 Tulle can also be used on the wall behind the alter.
 Tie the swags of material with ribbon.
 The ribbon can be tied randomly or at the upper right and left corners of the swag.